vallyian/dockman/README.md

 # dockman

-This is a naive proof-of-concept implementation of a web UI using the docker CLI.
+This is a naive proof-of-concept implementation of a web UI using the docker CLI: `UI => API => Docker CLI => Docker API`
-Do NOT expose this outside `127.0.0.1` !!!
+It works, but it is neither maintainable nor very reliable, so do not use it in a production env.

 ## Prerequisites